CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Data Preprocessing, Augmentation, and Annotation

-Moreover, due to the fact that most of the RC signals are narrowband and in short duration for each ON state, we do not provide any bounding box annotation to the spectrogram that contains only one single ON state.
-The reason behind this design choice for annotation strategy is that the bound box covering only single ON state does not provide any information for the model to learing about its pattern across either time or frequency domain.
-Similar statement on UAV video signal annotation is also demonstrated in \cite{nelega2023radio}.
-Also, the detection or classification based on a single ON state is generally neither expected nor considered reliable in real-world UAV detector deployment scenarios.
+{Moreover, because most RC signals are narrowband and short in duration for each ON~state, we do not assign bounding box annotations to spectrograms containing only a single ON~state.
+A bounding box covering a single ON~state does not provide sufficient information for the model to learn the signal's pattern across either the time or frequency domain.
+A similar observation regarding UAV video signal annotation is reported in~\cite{nelega2023radio}.
+Furthermore, detection or classification based on a single ON~state is generally neither expected nor considered reliable in real-world UAV detector deployment scenarios.}